 Migration has tended to be relegated to the corners of the film industry, with films that solely focus on the negative experience of displacement.
 Through the London Migration Film Festival we aim to reframe the discussion in which migrants are conceived solely in opposite terms, as enemies or as victims, but rather highlight the diversity, nuance and subjective experience within migration and ultimately, the humanity of it.

 First of all, the good news: London Migration Film Festival is alive and kicking, and we can’t wait to feature your work!

 If you want to be considered you will need to submit your film by the deadline.
 Unfortunately we cannot accept late submissions.

 We - and this can’t be stressed enough - can’t wait to put your excellent work on our next programmes.
 Thank you so much for believing in the festival and for sending us your work!

 All films must examine human migration in some form or contain it as a theme of the film.
 This can involve forced migration, South-South/North-South/South-North/EU migration, economic migration, discrimination, 2nd generation and integration, trafficking, intersectional experiences of migration (i.e. gender, sexuality, disability, race, etc), refugees, expats, international volunteering, etc.

 If you're unsure whether your film may be relevant for the festival, please get in touch with us to ask.

 If you're struggling to afford the submission fee, then please contact us directly.

-You are happy for your film to be previewed by judges for the process of selection.
+1. You are happy for your film to be previewed by judge(s) for the process of selection.

-Films chosen for screening will not usually be paid a licensing fee (subject to negotiation).
+4. Films chosen for screening may be paid a licensing fee (subject to negotiation).